Making sure a protected conversation meets all the criteria to ensure you are genuinely protected

 What are protected conversations?

 This means you can discuss an employee’s termination of employment, including possible settlement amounts, even if it is not in relation to an existing dispute, knowing that such conversations would be considered inadmissible as evidence in any later claim for unfair dismissal.
+It is important that a protected conversation about a settlement amount or terms is undertaken to help protect your business.

 Why would a protected conversation be relevant to my business?